neo-technology/aether-ant-tasks/README.md

 == Settings

-The Ant tasks are thightly integrated with the usual maven settings.xml.
+The Ant tasks are tightly integrated with the usual maven settings.xml.
 By default, the usual $HOME/.m2/settings.xml is used.
 The <settings/> definition is used to change that:

     <settings file="my-settings.xml"/>